Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 One time when we were leaving work in the morning, we walked next to the G15 building and found a large crowd of people.
 At that time, the man had also jumped to his death.

 I wanted to look closer, but my roommate pulled me away.
-She said you would have nightmares after watching and then dragged me away.
+She said you would have nightmares after watching.

 Why do workers at Foxconn jump from buildings one after another, and what secrets lie behind this giant production system?
 That's a different story.